 8. Shay Mooney

-Dan + Shay are still performing, although two events were canceled due to testing positive for COVID-19 in late 2021.
+Dan + Shay are still active, having released their latest album Good Things, in 2021, and performing, although two events were canceled due to testing positive for COVID-19 in later that year.

 9. Ed Bruce

-Ed Bruce, born in Keiser, Arkansas, started as a songwriter, voice-over actor for television and radio commercials, actor, and host.
+Born in Keiser, Arkansas, Ed Bruce started his music career as a songwriter, voice-over actor for television and radio commercials, actor, and host.

 10. Lefty Frizzell

-Although born in Texas, William Orville “Lefty” Frizzell was raised in El Dorado, Arkansas Lefty’s “country way” of singing influenced the style of future iconic country artists like George Jones and Willie Nelson.
+Although born in Texas, William Orville “Lefty” Frizzell was raised in El Dorado, Arkansas.
+His country way of singing influenced the style of future iconic country artists like George Jones and Willie Nelson.

 Summing Up Our List Of Arkansas Country Singers

-But, this list is far from comprehensive as there are so many more amazing country artists from Arkansas.
+However, this list is far from comprehensive, as there are so many more amazing country artists from Arkansas.